Accessibility Statement

 Many children go through phases where they are restless or inattentive.
 This is often completely normal and does not necessarily mean they have ADHD.

-But you should consider raising your concerns with your child's teacher, their school's special educational needs co-ordinator (SENCO) or a GP if you think their behaviour may be different from most children their age.
+But you should consider raising your concerns with your child's teacher, their school's special educational needs co-ordinator (SENDCO) or a GP if you think their behaviour may be different from most children their age.

 It's also a good idea to speak to a GP if you're an adult and think you may have ADHD, but were not diagnosed with the condition as a child.